segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 - Segment creates [managed tables](https://docs.databricks.com/en/data-governance/unity-catalog/create-tables.html#managed-tables){:target="_blank"} in the Unity catalog.
 The service account needs access to create schemas on the catalog and can delete, drop, or vacuum tables.
 - Segment supports only [OAuth (M2M)](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html){:target="_blank"}  for authentication.

-#### Warehouse size
+### Warehouse size

 A SQL warehouse is required for compute.
-Segment recommends the following size:
+Segment recommends a warehouse with the following characteristics:
   - **Size**: small
   - **Type** Serverless otherwise Pro
   - **Clusters**: Minimum of 2 - Maximum of 6

 > success ""
-> Segment recommends manually starting your SQL warehouse in advance.
+> Segment recommends manually starting your SQL warehouse before setting up your Databricks destination.
 If the SQL warehouse isn't running, Segment attempts to start the SQL warehouse to validate the connection and may experience a timeout when you hit the **Test Connection** button during setup.

 ## Set up Databricks in Segment